Graphic Design Citizen

 @ Creekside Centre, Vancouver, BC;

-at the Healthy by Nature forum, presented the Among Nature web platform and hosted a discussion about technology to connect citizens with their local parks
+at the Healthy by Nature forum, presented the Among Nature web platform and hosted a discussion about graphic design and technology to connect citizens with their local parks

 March 2011 : Fine Arts 101 Creative Being

 guest presentation at Fine Arts 101: Creative Being class

 @ Victoria Event Centre, Victoria, BC;

 one of 15 designers, artists and architects presenting at the inaugural Pecha Kucha of Victoria

 To enquire about booking Emrys for talks, workshops or school visits, contact firstname.lastname@example.org.